vikilpet/Taskopy/readme.md

 ### Centralization and deployment

+How to update the task code on multiple computers.
 You can define a task not only in a *crontab*, but also in an extension, using the *task_add* decorator.
-In this way you can import from an extension once in the *crontab*, and then update only the file with the extension.
+So, on the client computer, you can import from an extension once into *crontab*, and then update only the file with the extension that contains the task.

+You can programmatically reload the crontab with **crontab_reload**.
+This is safe, since the crontab is actually loaded in test mode first.
+Even if there are gross errors in the crontab, the updated crontab will not load and the old tasks will still run.

 ## Firefox extension
 https://addons.mozilla.org/ru/firefox/addon/send-to-taskopy/